vishalcloudyuga/dcos-docs/1.9/usage/cli/multi-cluster-cli.md

 This variable only affects the terminal you are currently connected to.
 After you end the terminal session, the configuration is removed and your default configuration remains.

-**Recommendation:** Make a back up your default CLI configuration file (`dcos.toml`) before connecting to multiple clusters.
+**Recommendation:** Make a back up of your default CLI configuration file (`dcos.toml`) before connecting to multiple clusters.
 By default, this file is located in `/<home-directory>/.dcos/dcos.toml`.
 You can use this file as a template for additional configurations.

-1. Create a cluster configuration file and save to a unique location (e.g. `/dcos-config/dcos-alice.toml`).
+1. Create a cluster configuration file and save to a unique location (e.g., `/dcos-config/dcos-alice.toml`).
 The file type must be `.toml`.

     **Tip:** You can use the default configuration file (`dcos.toml`) as a template.